-- Keep batteries out of the reach of children. - Wear suitable protective clothing and safety glasses. - Avoid contact with battery acid and battery gases. - Keep sparks or open flames away from the battery. - Only charge batteries in well-ventilated rooms. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse eyes with water for at least 15 minutes and consult a doctor immediately if battery acid and battery gases get into the eyes.
+- Keep 12 V batteries out of the reach of children. - Wear suitable protective clothing and safety glasses. - Avoid contact with battery acid and battery gases. - Keep sparks or open flames away from the 12 V battery. - Only charge 12 V batteries in well-ventilated rooms. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse eyes with water for at least 15 minutes and consult a doctor immediately if battery acid and battery gases get into the eyes.

-Environmental hazard Batteries contain environmentally-hazardous materials.
+Environmental hazard 12 V batteries contain environmentally hazardous materials.

-- Do not dispose of batteries as household waste. - Dispose of batteries at a collection point for used batteries.
+- Do not dispose of 12 V batteries as household waste. - Dispose of 12 V batteries at a collection point for used batteries.

-Even when there is no load on the battery, it discharges steadily.
+Even when there is no load on the 12-V battery, it discharges steadily each day.

-The charging level and the method of charging are very important for the service life of the battery.
+The charging level and the method of charging are very important for the service life of the 12-V battery.
 Rapid recharging with a high charging current shortens the service life of the battery.

 If the charging current, charging voltage, or charging time is exceeded, electrolyte escapes through the safety valves.
-This reduces the battery capacity.
+This reduces the capacity of the 12-V battery.

-If the battery is depleted by repeated starting, the battery must be charged immediately.

-If the battery is left in a discharged state for an extended period, over-discharge and sulfating occurs, destroying the battery.
+If the 12-V battery is depleted by repeated starting, the 12-V battery must be charged immediately.
+If the 12-V battery is left in a discharged state for an extended period, it will become deeply discharged and sulfating occurs, destroying the battery.

-The battery is maintenance-free.
+The 12-V battery is maintenance-free.
 The acid level does not have to be checked.

-- Switch off the ignition by turning the ignition key to the position ⋈. - Remove the passenger seat. (🕮 p.
-115) - Disconnect the negative cable of the battery to avoid damage to the onboard electronics.
+- Switch off the ignition by turning the ignition key to the position \boxtimes . - Remove the passenger seat. (p.
+119) - Disconnect negative cable of the 12-V battery to avoid damage to the onboard electronics.

-Connect the battery charger to the battery.
-Switch on the battery charger.
+Connect battery charger to the 12-V battery.
+Switch on battery charger.